 There may also be a banquet held in conjunction with the AWC keynote speaker's address, which could seat a few hundred people.
 Lunches need to be offered for purchase, on both days of the Convention.

 Coffee/beverage service will need to be provided during the ABC either in the room or in an adjacent foyer.
-Note: We have found that, based on food and beverage sales totals, meeting spaces may be provided free of charge.
+Note: We have found that, based on food and beverage sales totals, venues may offer meeting rooms free of charge, and this should be explored.